wp-plugins/wc-shipping-tikijne/README.md

 == Description ==

-Add new shipping method into your woocommerce wordpress plugin.
-That is JNE shipping method for Indonesia marketplace.
-You would have shipping method using JNE based on kota/kabupaten(City) and Kecamatan by having this plugin.
+This plugin is calculated shipping plugin with JNE shipping courire for Indonesia marketplace.
+You would have shipping method using JNE based on kota/kabupaten(City) and Kecamatan by installing this plugin in your woocommerce website.
 Starting v.1.2.2 you will also get configurable bank payment method including Mandiri, BCA and BNI.
+Free shipping based on minimum total purchase functionality is also available.

 [Try Our Demo](http://www.epeken.com/epdemo/)